-Land Use Page 11 Rural Centers are local commercial, employment, and residential activity centers serving rural areas in the region.
-Proposed Rural Centers in Scandia are surrounded by agricultural lands and serve as centers of commerce to surrounding farmlands and the accompanying population.
-Rural Centers are expected to plan for forecasted population and household growth at average densities of at least 3-5 units per acre for new development and redevelopment.
-In addition, Rural Centers should strive for higher-density commercial uses and compatible higher-density residential land uses in the commercial core of the community to ensure efficient uses of existing infrastructure investments.
+Rural Centers are local commercial, employment, and residential activity centers serving rural areas in the region.
+The proposed Rural Center in Scandia is surrounded by agricultural lands and serves as the center of commerce to surrounding farmlands and the accompanying population.
+Rural Centers are expected to plan for higher-density commercial uses and compatible higher-density residential land uses to ensure efficient uses of existing infrastructure investments.

-The proposed Rural Center areas already serve as residential and commercial hubs for the City of Scandia and the region.
-Changing the Community Designation of these areas to Rural Centers acknowledges the role these areas already serve.
-These areas will be guided for higher density development and redevelopment, including residential, commercial, and retail, making use of existing infrastructure and services in these locations.
+The proposed Rural Center already serves as a residential and commercial hub for the City of Scandia and the region.
+Changing the Community Designation to Rural Centers acknowledges the role this area already serves.
+This area will be guided for higher density development and redevelopment, including residential, commercial, and retail, making use of existing infrastructure and services in this location.
 This creates more opportunities for connected neighborhoods and commercial centers while preserving large, contiguous areas of Scandia for open space, agriculture, and outdoor recreational uses.
-This change is contingent upon sewer system expansions or upgrades to support the 3 unit per acre minimum density expected of Rural Centers.
-Changing this classification also potentially allows this area to be included in the long-term service area expansion of the Metropolitan Council wastewater system.